 - Cloud: Google Cloud AutoML, Amazon SageMaker, Microsoft Azure ML

-Once you get familiar, you might want to pick some of these books for strengthening your foundation in theory.
-These are some of the best books from some of the most respected professors, and are available online, free of cost, legally.
+Once you get started in ML, you might want to pick some of these books and strengthen your theory foundation.
+These are some of the best books from some of the most respected professors.
+These are available online, free of cost.

 - The Elements of Statistical Learning, by Hastie, Tibshirani, Friedman